YElaine00/Yu-Ling-Liu-Github/README.md

 ## Hello, It's me!
 Yu Ling Liu ✌️

 # 💫 About Me:
-🏦I'm currently working at Bank of America.<br>🔍I'm looking to collaborate on cybersecurity field.<br>📖I'm currently learning more about risk analysis.<br>💡Ask me anything about finance or any tax-related stuff.<br>📮How to reach me: Email - Yuling.liu719@outlook.com.<br>⚡️Fun fact: Movies got interested in hacking business and brings helpless.<br><br><br><br>
+🏦I'm currently working at Bank of America.<br>🔍I'm looking to collaborate on cybersecurity field.<br>📖I'm currently learning more about risk analysis.<br>💡Ask me anything about finance or any tax-related stuff.<br>📮How to reach me: Email - Yuling.liu719@outlook.com.<br>⚡️Fun fact: Movies got me interested in prevention of hacking business and brings helpless.<br><br><br><br>

 ## 🌐 Socials: